nkostin4/LaTeX-templates/README.md

 ![Example LaTeX](images/klein_gordon.png?raw=true)

-## Why Do I Include So Many Packages?
+## Why So Many Packages?

 The `preamblex.tex` file that I input into nearly every document (my full preamble) is extremely long.
-Most users will not need so many packages or such a rich variety of colors.
-That said, LaTeX is a fairly bloated program, and I don't think it's even worth optimizing for compilation time.
-On those grounds, I include pretty much every package I've worked with (or at least know how to use) in pretty much all my documents.
+You probably won't need so many packages (or such a rich variety of colors).
+That said, LaTeX on its own is fairly bloated, and I don't think it's even worth optimizing for compilation time.
+As such, every document I write contains the line `\input{preamblex}` so that I always have access to all these packages.

 ## A Point of Caution with the Beamer Class